 The applicant must have provided the Town written evidence that no practical collocation opportunity exists.
 This evidence shall include, but not be limited to, affidavits, correspondence, or other written information that demonstrates that the applicant has taken all commercially reasonable actions to achieve collocation in the required location or area, that the applicant has pursued but been denied access to all potential collocation sites in the subject area (including the reasons for such denials), and otherwise show that the applicant is unable to collocate on an existing Wireless Support Structure.

 Application Process.
 Applicants shall utilize application forms provided by the Town to initiate a review depending on the type of proposed wireless facility.

+Annual Plan: Every applicant for permit for Wireless Facility must submit to the Town of Dewey Beach a Wireless Facility Location Plan (“Annual Plan”) if a plan from the applicant is not already on file.
+The Annual Plan must clearly identify the location of every existing facility, and the general location of each proposed facility to be constructed or located within the Town of Dewey Beach.
+The applicant must update the Annual Plan each year.
+In the event a proposed facility is not reflected on the applicant's existing Annual Plan, the applicant shall amend the Annual Plan on file to reflect the proposed facility.
+The Town of Dewey Beach shall not accept an application that includes any Wireless Facility that:

+(1) is not reflected on an applicant's existing Annual Plan, or

+(2) has been submitted by an applicant who does not have an existing and current Annual Plan on record with the Town of Dewey Beach.

+The Annual Plan should include a map and accompanying database listing of sites which exist and those planned for the future.

+8..
+Fees Related to Applications and Annual Plan:

+a.
+Five Hundred Dollars ($500.00) at the time of filing an update to the Wireless Facility Location Plan required by the Town of Dewey Beach.

+b.
+Two Hundred Fifty Dollars ($250.00) for modification or revision of the application and/or plans.
+The fee shall be a minimum of Two Hundred Fifty Dollars ($250.00) unless an extensive application and/or plan review is required.
+The fee shall then be determined by the Town and sufficient to offset the cost of the additional plan review and services.

+c.
+Permit applications filed by a wireless provider will be reviewed by the Town of Dewey Beach including the Town Manager, Town Attorney, and Town Wireless Consultant.
+All costs for review of the application shall be reimbursed to the Town by the applicant.

+The Town of Dewey Beach requires all permit applications to include costs of materials and labor to be included in all applications, which would be subject to 3% permit fee cost, in addition to the above fees.

-Time frame for Approval.
+9. Time frame for Approval.
 The Town shall comply with all federal and state timing requirements in consideration of applications for New Tower Facilities and Collocation and Modification of Existing Wireless Facilities.
 Wireless facilities that do not fall under such requirements will follow the plan review scheduling requirements outlined for site plans and conditional uses.